ambielecki/cscie15_p2/README.md

 <http://p2.andrewbielecki.me>

 ## Description
-A utility for generating [xkcd style passwords](http://xkcd.com/936/) with added pictures to help with memory.
+A utility for generating [xkcd style passwords](http://xkcd.com/936/) done with the names of images of toys found around the house.

 ## Demo
 <http://screencast.com/t/IltHKvDr5S>